 Also known as a Full Survey, or a Full Condition Survey, is carried out by the purchaser (and sometimes the vendor in advance of a sale) and its purpose is to establish the overall condition of the vessel in terms of defects, wear and tear, maintenance, quality of build and to identify and assess any significant past repairs, damage or other factors in the structure or systems affecting the integrity, safety or seaworthiness of the vessel.

 We combine best practice survey techniques with the latest electronic non destructive testing aids where appropriate, including the most modern equipment to provide moisture readings from surface readings up to around 30mm depth, including into the foam or balsa core for a vessel of sandwich (cored) construction.
-An engine oil sample can be taken on request and sent for full laboratory analysis, to ascertain if there are any signs of internal wear and whether any fuel, water or other contaminants are present in the engine oil.

 The pre-purchase survey inspects, tests, analyses and reports on the complete vessel and her equipment in the sections below – a detailed breakdown can be found under the scope section for power or sail:

 - Steering, stern gear and skin fittings

 - Engine/s and fuel system

 - Accommodation and on board systems

 When the survey has completed, we will provide you with a telephone appraisal of the survey’s key points together with any follow up advice and discussion, including suggestions on how any defects should be made good.
 The written survey report will be emailed to you within two working days from the date of the survey.